-- 1. Rulemaking Authority.-The Commission shall promulgate reasonable Rules in order to effectively and efficiently achieve the purposes of this Compact.
-Notwithstanding the foregoing, in the event the Commission exercises its rulemaking authority in a manner that is beyond the scope of the purposes of this Act, or the powers granted hereunder, then such an action by the Commission shall be invalid and have no force or effect. - 2.
-Rulemaking Procedure.-Rules shall be made pursuant to a rulemaking process that substantially conforms to the "Model State Administrative Procedure Act," of 1981 Act, Uniform Laws Annotated, Vol. 15, p.1 (2000) as amended, as may be appropriate to the operations of the Commission.

-- 3. Effective Date All Rules and amendments, thereto, shall become effective as of the date specified in each Rule, operating procedure or amendment. - 4.
-Not later than thirty (30) days after a Rule is promulgated, any person may file a petition for judicial review of the Rule; provided that the filing of such a petition shall not stay or otherwise prevent the Rule from becoming effective unless the court finds that the Petitioner has a substantial likelihood of success.
-The court shall give deference to the actions of the Commission consistent with applicable law and shall not find the Rule to be unlawful if the Rule represents a reasonable exercise of the Commission's authority.
+- 1. Rulemaking Authority.
+The Commission shall promulgate reasonable rules in order to effectively and efficiently achieve the purposes of this compact.
+Notwithstanding the foregoing, in the event the Commission exercises its rulemaking authority in a manner that is beyond the scope of the purposes of this Act or the powers granted hereunder, then such an action by the Commission shall be invalid and have no force or effect. - 2.
+Rulemaking Procedure.
+Rules shall be made pursuant to a rulemaking process that substantially conforms to the Model State Administrative Procedure Act of 1981, Uniform Laws Annotated, volume 15, page 1 (2000), as amended, as may be appropriate to the operations of the Commission. - 3.
+Effective Date.
+All rules and amendments, thereto, shall become effective as of the date specified in each rule, operating procedure or amendment. - 4.
+Not later than thirty days after a rule is promulgated, any person may file a petition for judicial review of the rule; provided the filing of such a petition shall not stay or otherwise prevent the rule from becoming effective unless the court finds that the petitioner has a substantial likelihood of success.
+The court shall give deference to the actions of the Commission consistent with applicable law and shall not find the rule to be unlawful if the rule represents a reasonable exercise of the Commission's authority.